ainsleydev/website/content/guidelines/payload/fields.md

 ## Reusable Fields

 For fields that occur more than once within the codebase, they should be abstract within `src/fields`.
-Every field that is configurable should accept overrides so the caller can override particular parts of the fieldd.
+Every field that is configurable should accept overrides so the caller can override particular parts of the field.

 ### FAQs Example